-Annual Statement for Infection Prevention and Control
+Annual Statement for Infection Prevention and Control (IPC)

 Purpose

 This annual statement will be generated each year in July in accordance with the requirements of The Health and Social Care Act 2008 Code of Practice on the prevention and control of infections and related guidance.
-The report demonstrates the commitment of Frome Medical Practice to deliver high quality and safe care to registered patients and uses effective prevention and control of infection measure to ensure the safety and well-being of patients, staff and visitors.
+The report demonstrates the commitment of Frome Medical Practice to deliver high quality and safe care to our patients and uses effective prevention and control of infection measure to ensure the safety and well-being of patients, staff and visitors.

 It summarises:

-- Details of any infection control audits undertaken and actions undertaken.
+• Details of any infection control audits undertaken, and actions undertaken.

-- Any review and update of policies, procedures and guidelines
+• Any review and update of policies, procedures and guidelines.

 The IPC Lead for the Practice is the Lead Nurse.